Menu

 What Purpose Does Oil Serve in a Vehicle?

 The main purpose of oil is lubrication.
-Oil is circulated throughout your car’s engine through a pump and a series of oil galleries leaving behind an oil film on every surface it contacts.
+Oil is circulated throughout your car’s engine through a pump and a series of oil galleries, leaving behind an oil film on every surface it contacts.
 This slippery surface allows all the moving parts in your car’s engine to move efficiently and effectively.

 What Happens When a Car’s Oil Gets Old?

-Through frequent usage, oil slowly becomes contaminated and loses its effectiveness.
+Over time, oil slowly becomes contaminated and loses its effectiveness.
 Dirty oil can cause a number of issues.
 First, it loses its lubricating properties and even experiences build-up by coagulating in certain parts of the engine.
 This will increase friction between the engine’s moving parts.

-Additionally, its heat transfer properties will be compromised and it will allow the internal areas of your car’s engine to run hotter.
+Additionally, its heat transfer properties will be compromised, and it will allow the internal areas of your car’s engine to run hotter.
 If left unchecked, it will cause damage to your engine or lead to other costly repairs.

 How Often Should I Get My Oil Changed?